-- 1. An Operating Manual shall be adopted and provided to each member, along with a copy of the most current by laws and the current year's work plan.
+- 1. An Operating Manual shall be provided to each member.
 The purpose of the Operating Manual is to provide consistency, clarity, and an open record of information needed to conduct the business of PSAC. - 2.
-The Operating Manual shall contain:

-a. the most current by-laws;

-b. the current year's work plan;

-a.c. the purpose and duties of PSAC as determined by the City Council;

-- b.d.details useful for conducting business, including communications with members, sub-committee duties, and any other regularly used procedures; - c. names, addresses, email addresses, phone numbers, and terms of office of the committee members, however, personal information shall be kept confidential by committee members unless written permission to share is provided to the chairperson. - 3.
+The Operating Manual shall contain: - a. the most current by-laws; - b. the current year's work plan; - c. the purpose and duties of PSAC as determined by the City Council; - d.
+List of past projects and accomplishments. - e. details useful for conducting business, including communications with members, sub-committee duties, and any other regularly used procedures; - 3.
 Changes and additions to the manual may be suggested by any member and adopted by majority vote at any regular meeting. - 4.
 The Operating Manual must be consistent with PSAC by-laws, the policies of City Council, and state law where applicable.